bartsolutions/bartsolutions.github.io/_drafts/2020-12-05-google-analytics-analysis-simple-tutorial.md

 ---

+# Introduction
-This article aims to provide some quick jump-in tips of GA to beginners, for those who want a complete step-by-step tutorial, you are advised to follow the [official GA course](https://analytics.google.com/analytics/academy/course/6).
+This article aims to provide some quick jump-in tips to Google Analytics (GA) beginners, for those who want a complete step-by-step tutorial, you may want to check out the [official GA beginner course](https://analytics.google.com/analytics/academy/course/6).

-I believe most people will agree that, Google Analytics is a powerful analytics tool, which is natural as Google is one of most data dependent company.
-It’s probably safe to declare that Google is the top data expert company.
+Like many other Google tools, GA is extremely powerful, and yet the UI is not most trivial to get started with.
+That may explain why they even build a course for that.
+But once you got *some* sweet spot of GA, you could explore the remaining features yourself with relative ease.

-So to learn GA, or any data mining tool, there are two basic barriers that would stop the user.
+To learn GA, or any other data mining tool, there are two basic prerequisites that allow people kick start:

-1. You need a bunch of data for you to play around, fortunately GA provides a bunch of demo data for every user
+1. You need a bunch of data for you to play around
 2. You need a bunch of real data so it makes the whole thing more interesting

-3. You need to learn some basic concepts about how it works.
+For 1, fortunately GA provides a bunch of demo data for every new GA account

+Item 2 is actually most difficult part, this means unlike learn a new programming language, you actually need some *real* data to start making something userful in the real world.

-The implantation of tracking code is out of scope of this tutorial, but there are a bunch of tutorials outside, it's general extremely easy to plant one into your site.
-If you use a WP site, all it takes is to simply install a <a>plugin</a>, click a link and do a google login.
+Put a GA tracking code into a website is out of scope of this tutorial, but there are a [bunch of tutorials](https://www.google.com/search?q=how+to+add+a+google+analtycis+tracking+code) outside, it's extremely easy to plant one into your site.
+If you use a WP site, all it takes is to simply install a [wordpress plugin](https://www.google.com/search?q=wordpress+google+analytics), click a link and do a Google login.

+# Main Sections

-So, there are 4 main sections of GA
+There are four main sections of GA:

 1. Real time data
 2. Audience